microsoft/finops-toolkit/docs-mslearn/best-practices/networking.md

 ## Application Gateway

+The following section provides an ARG queries for Azure Application Gateway.
+It helps you gain insights into your Azure Application Gateway resources and ensure they're configured with the appropriate settings.

 ### Query: Idle application gateways

-This Azure Resource Graph (ARG) query analyzes application gateways and their associated backend pools within your Azure environment.
-It provides insights into which application gateways have empty backend pools, indicating they may be idle and potentially unnecessary.
+This ARG query analyzes application gateways and their associated backend pools within your Azure environment.
+It provides insights into which application gateways have empty backend pools, indicating they might be idle and potentially unnecessary.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources